jabedhasan21/Notes/Docker/setup.md

 + To find out more about a Docker image, run: `docker inspect alpine`

 + `docker rm -f b40f99146490` (To removed the running container)

++ If you want to stop the webserver, type: `docker stop webserver` and start it again with `docker start webserver`

 + You can also search for images directly from the command line using `docker search`.